jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 (6) The Minister must not recommend that a levy order be made unless satisfied that the proposed levy payers have been consulted and their views taken into account.
 (7) For the purposes of subsection (6), the Minister may be satisfied by consultation undertaken under section 100ZA(6).
 (8) A levy order may be made from time to time.
-(9) A levy order—
-  (a) is a regulation for the purposes of the Regulations (Disallowance) Act 1989; and (b) is a regulation for the purposes of the Acts and Regulations Publication Act 1989.
+(9) A levy order is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 100ZC Effect of order
 (1) This section applies to a levy imposed by a readiness or response levy order.